GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Fitting emission lines

 \section{Fitting emission lines}

 To measure the line flux of the \oiii\ and \hb\ lines, we first fitted the continuum.
 For that, we selected small regions around the lines and masked them.
 We also manually checked each spectrum and removed contaminating features from other objects.
 Then, we fitted a 1st order polynomial to the continuum, which was then subtracted from the spectrum.
 To model the emission lines, we use one Gaussian profile per line.
 For \oiiihb, this yield nine free parameters, which can be reduced with three physical considerations: The rest-frame wavelengths are fixed by physics and can be reduced to one physical parameter governed by the redshift.
 Then, the amplitude between the two \oiii\ doublet is fixed to 2.98 \citep{storey_theoretical_2000}, reducing them to one free parameter.
 Finally, we expect the \oiii\ doublet to come from the same region, and therefore have the same velocity profile, so the standard deviation is common to the two Gaussians.
-We end up with five free parameters ($z$, $A_{\hb}$, $A_{\Oiiib}$, $\sigma_{\hb}$ and $\sigma_{\Oiiib}$, where $A$ are the Gaussian amplitudes and $\sigma$ are standard deviations), that we optimise with a Monte-Carlo Markov-Chain (MCMC).
+We end up with five free parameters ($z$, $A_{\hb}$, $A_{\Oiiib}$, $\sigma_{\hb}$ and $\sigma_{\Oiiib}$, where $A$ are the Gaussian amplitudes and $\sigma$ are standard deviations), that we optimise with a Monte Carlo Markov chain (MCMC).
 Note that the spectra of two galaxies show broader components.
-We fitted only the narrow component, leaving the detailed analysis for other GLIMPSE papers (see \citet{berg_fleeting_2025} and Korber et al. (in prep)).
-Fig.\ \ref{fig:examples} shows four galaxies with their associated fits.
+We fitted only the narrow component, leaving the detailed analysis for other GLIMPSE papers (see \citet{berg_fleeting_2025} and \citet{korber_direct_2026}).
+Figure\ \ref{fig:examples} shows four galaxies with their associated fits.
 The measured line flux are found in Table\ \ref{tab:glimpsed_galaxies}.